Kowshike/Forege_Cyber/README.md

 ---

 ## **⚙️ How to Use This Repository**
-1. Open the downloaded zip & extract it
+1. Open the downloaded zip & extract it.
-Run the brute-force decryption script:Through the VS code python bruteforce.py
+2. Run the brute-force decryption script: Through the VS code -python bruteforce.py
-Check the output for the decrypted file.=you will get the .docx file output 📂 Folder Structure
+3. Check the output for the decrypted file.=you will get the .docx file output
+4.
+📂 Folder Structure
 Forage_Cyber/
 │-- EncryptedFilePack/
 │   │-- bruteforce.py        # Python script for brute-force decryption